LaunchCodeEducation/java-web-development/docs/_sources/assignments/new-techjobs-oo.rst.txt

             this.value = aValue;
          }

-         // Getters and Setters omitted from this view.
+         // Getters and setters omitted from this view.
       }

 #.
 Line 3 declares the variable ``nextId``.
 Since it is ``static``, its